d3adb5/website/content/glob.md

-Believe it or not, I found this gem while watching [meeting #131][oggo-131] of the (2nd session) 44th Canadian Parliament's Standing Committee on Government Operations and Estimated (OGGO).
+Believe it or not, I found this gem while watching [meeting #131][oggo-131] of the (2nd session) 44th Canadian Parliament's Standing Committee on Government Operations and Estimates (OGGO).
 You can read the [minutes of proceedings][oggo-131-mins] if you prefer text.
 It led me to [this really nice article][sutherland-rol] about the rule of law by the Sutherland Institute, too, that I think is worth a read.